dkandalov/live-plugin/README.md

 To simplify usage of IntelliJ API for practical purposes some parts of IntelliJ API are wrapped in [PluginUtil class](https://github.com/dkandalov/live-plugin/blob/master/src/plugin-util-groovy/liveplugin/PluginUtil.groovy).
-This is essentially a layer on top standard IntelliJ API.
+This is essentially a layer on top of the standard IntelliJ API.
 If you find yourself writing interesting IDE scripts, feel free to create pull request or send a gist to include your code into `PluginUtil`.
 This is experimental API and there is no intention to keep it minimal.
 `PluginUtil` is not required though and you can always use IntelliJ classes directly.